qr-mongolia/qr-menu/README.md

 We extend our gratitude to all the contributors and open-source projects that have made the development of the SmartQR Menu possible.

 ---

-Please review the updated README.md, make any necessary adjustments or additions, and then push it to your repository.